Temenggong Abdul Rahman

-Temenggong Tun Daeng Abdul Rahman bin Almarhum Temenggong Tun Daeng Abdul Hamid Al-Aidaroos (1755 – 8 December 1825) was the Temenggong of Johor during the Bendahara dynasty of the Johor Sultanate.
+Abdul Rahman I bin Abdul Hamid I of Johor (1755 – 8 December 1825) was the Temenggong of Johor during the Bendahara dynasty of the Johor Sultanate.
 He was best known of being instrumental in the Treaty of Singapore with the British East India Company in 1819.

 History

 He was born in the Johor Sultanate in 1755 to Tun Abdul Hamid.

 In 1802, his father was installed as the Temenggong by Sultan Mahmud Ri’ayat Shah after the death of his grandfather Temenggong Abdul Jamal.

 However only a year later in 1803, his father died and the Sultan installed his uncle Engku Muda Muhammad as the Temenggong.
 Engku Muda Muhammad himself rejected the position and wanted the position of Yang di-Pertuan Muda instead, but the Sultan would not approve.

 In 1806, Abdul Rahman was installed as Temenggong of Johor after his uncle's death by the Sultan at Lingga.
 Temenggong Abdul Rahman and his family and followers later moved to Singapura in 1811 to establish a governance there.

 By the time Sir Stamford Raffles arrived in Singapura on 29 January 1819, there were an estimated 1,000 people there.
 The writings of Raffles and William Farquhar indicate that the British found Temenggong Abdul Rahman with 400 to 500 residents in Singapore in January 1819.
 Another member of the 1819 expedition party, Captain John Crawford, recalled in his diary an encounter with “upwards of 100” Chinese.
 British colonial documentations revealed that Temenggong Abdul Rahman had provided these Chinese, who were Teochews, the cost and expenses of opening gambier plantations at Mount Stamford (now Pearl’s Hill) prior to British arrival.
 He had also “in some instances” advanced money to the Teochew cultivators on the understanding he would be repaid in the form of gambier or other produce.
 Farquhar had the impression that the Temenggong’s interests in these plantations were represented by a brother-in-law of his named Baba Ketchil and the first Captain China of Singapore, a Teochew merchant named Tan Heng Kim ((陈亨钦), was “one of the principal persons concerned”.